uditsaxena/CS689_final_project/Project Overview.md

 Given a video - a youtube clip, a movie - generate an accurate description for the video.
 This description might be one sentence(captions) or multiple sentences (paragraph)

 ##### Previous Work:
-1. Hierarchicial RNNs have been used to generate paragraphs, but have problems when detecting small objects, generating nouns etc.
+1. Hierarchical RNNs have been used to generate paragraphs, but have problems when detecting small objects, generating nouns etc.
 2. Translating Videos to Natural Language Using Deep Recurrent Neural Networks - learns the latent meaning state and a fluent grammatical model for the sentences.
 Falls short in better utilizing the temporal information in videos.
 3. Sequence to sequence : Video to text generation - learns temporal structure of the videos.
 Needs work on incorporating large number of sequences in a single video format.